 The human creation is a reflection of God.
 It’s not just what we ought to be; it’s that we ARE.
 By virtue of our vast differences, we reflect a giant, diverse, equipped being.
 And when we’re in a spirit of togetherness, we’re in a posture of rightness and authenticity according to our ultimate design (our true identity) simply by being in alignment with what IS: triumphant, unfailing, collaborative oneness (which is actually the definition of love).

 Expanding this thought: “God-as-oneness, and humans made to reflect such” would suggest that collaboration is our highest form of potential.
-Or at least, it’s the spirit which enables it.
+Enabled by the Spirit of the reconciling God.

 When it comes to a concept or a movement, reconciliation is the most important thing.
 Being “with”—not “against”—is the nature of our truest identity.
 It is more important than any offering to God, says Matthew 5:23-24.
-On these grounds, the highest form of righteousness therefore is not isolated purity, but rather collaboration (within/despite the messiness.)
-It is not rightness by solitary, it is rightness by solidarity.
+On these grounds, the highest form of righteousness therefore is not isolated purity, but rather collaboration (within/despite the messiness).
+It is not rightness in solitary, it is rightness in solidarity.

-This kind of rightness glorifies the over-arching Truth, and the end-game of God—oneness and unity in and under Christ—as clarified in John 17:21, and in Ephesians 1:10 (initially, this is a most insulting message; and then it is the most relieving, joyous, freeing, empowering message an individual could hear.
-This is not unlike the way the Gospel is typically received).
+This kind of rightness glorifies the over-arching Truth, and the end-game of God—oneness and unity in and under Christ—as clarified in John 17:21, and in Ephesians 1:10 (initially, this is a most insulting message; and then it is the most relieving, joyous, freeing, empowering message an individual could hear… which is not unlike the way the Gospel is typically received).

-Collectively, we are as multifaceted as the components of the universe, and each component is nothing short of splendid.
+Collectively, we are as multifaceted as the components of the universe, and each component is nothing short of splendid, if we are to believe Psalm 139:14.
 Taking our cue from the systems around us, success for us both individually and collectively actually requires that there be differences.
-And its triumph is not realized with a contest of importance for the individual; but rather upon the embracement of the importance of everything.
+And its triumph is not realized with a contest of importance for the individual; but rather upon the embracing of the importance of everything.

 My point with all of this laborious contemplation of the indefinable God, and in exploring concepts like “all” and “paradox” and “oneness” is to propose that a being—specifically the collective human race—which is seemingly all over the board and/or existing in contradiction with itself might not be wrong so much as it is just not yet fully aware.
 All of the right parts and pieces are there, it just hasn’t grown into itself yet.
 It may be self-aware, but it is not wholly conscious.
 And it won’t get “right-er” by cutting itself off from its other parts.